Birational geometry of quiver varieties and other GIT quotients: Introduction

-The work of Hu and Keel~\cite{HuKeel00} shows that for any Mori Dream Space $X$, Theorem~\ref{thm:mainGITintro} applies for the action of an algebraic torus on $\Spec \Cox(X)$.
-However, we are particularly interested in examples where the reductive group $G$ need not be an algebraic torus, and where the affine variety $V$ is not the spectrum of $\Cox(X)$.
+The work of Hu and Keel~\cite{HuKeel00} shows that for any Mori Dream Space $X$, Theorem~\ref{thm:mainGITintro} applies for the action of an algebraic torus on $\Spec \Cox(X)$; more generally, \cite[Theorem~4.3.3.1]{ADHL} reconstructs a larger class of varieties from a quasi-torus action on $\Spec \Cox(X)$.
+However, we are particularly interested in examples where the reductive group $G$ need not be a (quasi-)torus, and where the affine variety $V$ is not the spectrum of $\Cox(X)$.
 In short, the Cox ring does not have a monopoly on finitely generated $\kk$-algebras that encode perfectly the birational geometry of a Mori Dream Space.